anjana2468/25.9.24-pull_fetch/README.md

-hello from aws - E01
+#hello from aws - E01
-this is anjana
+#this is anjana
+##this update is from feature branch - new branch